pyrddlgym-project/pyRDDLGym/docs/jax.rst

 pyRDDLGym ordinarily simulates domains using pure Python and NumPy arrays.
-If you require additional structure (e.g. gradient calculations) or better simulation performance, the environment can be compiled using JAX and swapped with the default simulation backend, as shown below:
+If you require additional structure (e.g. gradient calculations) or better simulation performance, the environment can be compiled using JAX and replace the default simulation backend, as shown below:

 .. code-block:: python